TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - text<->emoji converter (GPTranslator can do that! :D)
 - form builder
 - text<->ascii converter
-- Time Zone Converter: A tool that converts times and dates between different time zones, using a map or a list of cities.
 - ASCII Art Generator
 - Image to Text Converter
 - CSS Beautifier